 Following initial notification to a public office’s Chief Executive, our primary contact point will be the Executive Sponsor.
 They will receive formal correspondence relating to the audit.
 Parts of the audit process will also involve IM staff in both pre-audit activities and during the onsite audit.

 The onsite audit activities will include interviews and focus groups.
-These may be made up of Executive Sponsors, IM staff and managers, ICT staff and managers, other staff members and contractors.
+These will involve the Executive Sponsor, IM specialist staff , ICT staff, other staff members and contractors.

 What is the process?

 The audit process is illustrated at a high level in the diagram above and will be discussed with Executive Sponsors before their organisations onsite audit.